sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/gettingstarted.rst.txt

 		.. dropdown:: Yes

-			You can now start using Giotto :octicon:`verified`!
+			You can now start using Giotto :octicon:`verified`

 		.. dropdown:: No